-Based on the Company's results relative to the preset thresholds, targets, and maximums, the Compensation Committee approved the following results and applicable EBITDA performance:
+Based on the Company's results relative to the preset thresholds, targets, and maximums, the Compensation Committee approved the below results and applicable EBITDA performance.
+No adjustments were made to account for the impacts of the COVID-19 pandemic and extended tax filing deadlines.